-Containers and hanging baskets are particularly vulnerable, either ask a neighbour to water them or invest in an automatic system that can be time controlled to release just the right amount of water to keep you plants happy until you return.
+Planters and window boxes are particularly vulnerable at this time of the year, so either ask a neighbour to water them or invest in an automatic system that can be time controlled to release just the right amount of water to keep you plants happy until you return.

 If you keep fish you'll need an automatic feeder or feeding block, there are several available to suit all pond sizes and you can set how often and how much food you want to feed the fish.

 Your lawn might look as though it is suffering from the hot weather but you needn't be too concerned as grass has great powers of recovery.
 When conditions improve, give it a boost by applying an autumn feed to strengthen the roots and prepare the lawn for winter.

 Remove annuals that have finished flowering and put them on the compost heap, cut back flowering perennials that are past their best, they don't look good and you'll be opening up space to plant spring bulbs and container grown perennials that provide instant colour.

 'Suckers', usually with seven pale green leaves, will literally suck the life out of your roses, so follow them back to the the root stock and pull them out.